jes/scamp-cpu/doc/OS.md

 Do we want to support a shebang for shell scripts?
 Probably, seems easy enough.
 If not, just "sh foo.sh" would work for most cases.

 Do we want the concept of a working directory in kernel-space?
-Maybe it's enough to have it in the C runtime.
+Maybe it's enough to have it in the SLANG standard library.